adrianHards/learning-frontend/README.md

 ## Other

 Start learning about and using 💜 [Docker](https://github.com/acantril/docker-fundamentals)!
 The official tutorial is also a great place to start.
+I also recommend these resources from [FreeCodeCamp](https://www.freecodecamp.org/news/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b/) and [IBM](https://www.ibm.com/topics/docker) for written introductions to Docker.

 <p align="right"><a href="#top">up</a></p>